AsandaM601/Excel-Projects-hub/Project.md

 ## What I Did

-Cleaned and organized the raw dataset in Excel
+Cleaned and organized the raw dataset in Excel.
-Created Pivot Tables to summarize key metrics
+Created Pivot Tables to summarize key metrics.
-Designed interactive charts and visuals for better understanding Built a dynamic dashboard using:
+Designed interactive charts and visuals for better understanding.
+Built a dynamic dashboard using:
 Slicers for region filtering
 KPI cards for quick insights